HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/RAI_Unity_Sim.md

 - Now, copy the C# scripts "Flatten.cs", "removeTrash.cs", "MoveObjects.cs" & "SimpleJSON.cs" to the assets folder in your current unity project.
 - Drag and attach the removeTrash script to the root of imported URDF game object.
 This should remove all the scripts, physics components attached throughout its heirarchy.
 - Now, attach "Flatten" script to the same root URDF Game Object.
 - Attach the "MoveObjects.cs" script to the Main Camera Game Object.
 This will implement the Http listener for moving the objects according to received frame data from RAI.
-- Make sure the IP address for communication to machine running RAi is set correctly in these scripts.
+Make sure the IP address for communication to machine running RAi is set correctly in this scripts.
 Also make sure that all network firewalls are "turned off" in Windows.
 - Apparently, unity requires libdl.so which is not present in mentioned Ubuntu version.
 So, find out the location of libdl.so.2 in your Ubuntu which is typically found in /usr/lib/x86_64-linux-gnu and then create a symlink from libdl.so to libdl.so.2 in the same directory.
 An example to do that is here:
 -   ```shell
     sudo ln -sf /usr/lib/x86_64-linux-gnu/libdl.so.2 /usr/lib/x86_64-linux-gnu/libdl.so